Search

 On graduation, you will have a portfolio of employability skills across a range of science disciplines, which could give you an advantage over other candidates.
 You could go on to work in different disciplines including studying towards postgraduate qualifications, working within laboratory-based industries, technical posts within education or industry, research technician or even teaching in science.
 The degree also provides you with a strong set of transferable skills valued by employers.

-Graduates have gone on to work at a number of nationally and internationally renowned companies such as GlaxoSmithKline, HelloFresh, Oxford Immunotec and ALS Environmental.
+Graduates have gone on to work at a number of national and international companies such as GlaxoSmithKline, HelloFresh, Oxford Immunotec and ALS Environmental.

 Graduates have progressed into further education, undertaking a master’s degree in related subjects such as Biotechnology, Cancer Research, Pharmacology and Drug Discovery, Molecular Microbiology, Medical Sciences and Polymer Chemistry.